Derivation of effective gradient flow equations and dynamical truncation of training data in Deep Learning: Definition of the mathematical model

-Training of the DL network corresponds to finding global, or at least sufficiently good local minimizers of the cost function.
+Training of the DL network corresponds to finding global, or at least sufficiently good local minimizers of the loss function.
 The predominant approach is to employ the gradient flow $\partial_s\uZ=-\nabla_{\uZ}\CostNout$ in parameter space \eqref{eq-parmsp-K-def-1-0-0}, see \cite{ch-6,cheewa-5} for a discussion of geometric aspects of this problem.
+See also \cite{kaw16,zoulia18}.